 A big factor to consider is the price.
 Manual lessons tend to be cheaper than automatic, however it can take a little longer to get to grips with as you will have more to learn, such as clutch control.
 Some people prefer spending more time on their lessons to learn manual as after passing their test they feel like they have a better understanding of the car.

 However, in urban areas such as Rugby, automatic driving lessons may be easier.
 With the city traffic, you won’t have to worry about stalling or constantly changing gears.
 But remember, if you decide to go with automatic lessons, you won’t be able to drive a manual car later down the line which may become an issue when looking to hire cars.

 There’s no right choice!
 It’s important to weigh up the pros and cons of both transmissions and make the decision that’s right for you.

-Not only do we provide lessons all through Rugby, we also have instructors covering the following nearby areas:
+Instructors provide lessons all through Rugby and cover the following nearby areas:

 Binley Woods, Coventry, Crick, Daventry, Dunchurch, Royal Leamington Spa and Ryton-on-Dunmore.

 Enter your postcode to see driving lesson prices near you.